Hurricane Helene was the largest natural disaster the Appalachian Trail (A.T.) has faced in its 100-year history.

 In the weeks following Hurricane Helene, the Appalachian Trail Conservancy launched the Appalachian Trail Resiliency Fund (ATRF) to quickly activate the people and expertise needed to begin clearing debris, repairing damaged treadway, supporting affected communities, restoring critical ecosystems, and protecting this national treasure for generations to come.

-The ATRF supports three priorities:
+ATRF priorities:

-1. Rebuilding A.T. infrastructure
+- Rebuild A.T. infrastructure

-Includes damage assessment, storm clearing, planning, rebuilding, supporting Clubs and volunteers, and providing training, supplies, tools, and equipment.
+Includes damage assessment, storm clearing, planning, rebuilding, supporting Clubs and volunteers, and providing training, supplies, tools, and equipment. - Restore the A.T. landscape and improve climate resilience

-Includes damage assessment, climate resilience analysis and planning, habitat restoration, stream cleanup, tree replanting, and continued invasive species removal.
+Includes damage assessment, climate resilience analysis and planning, habitat restoration, stream cleanup, tree replanting, and continued invasive species removal. - Reconnect A.T.
+Communities and trail towns

 Includes general support and long-term rebuilding of Trail communities that support A.T. hikers in affected areas of North Carolina, Tennessee, Virginia and Georgia through staff resources and grants.